Microquasar jet-cocoon systems as PeVatrons: Cosmic rays accelerated in microquasars

 Thus, CRs with energies above several hundreds of GeV can undergo a discrete shear acceleration mechanism.
+In this context, injection energy is defined as the minimum kinetic energy required for a CR particle to undergo discrete shear acceleration.
 We should note that the width of the shear layer and injection energy to the discrete shear acceleration are still uncertain, and $f_{\rm sl}\sim1$ is suggested by recent high-resolution MHD simulations when the kink instability is fully developed \cite{Wang:2024ijr}.